 “A good company, good experience and good craic” is how the apprentices who are on MJM Marine Apprenticeship Programme sum up their experience to date.

 When they speak about the excellent mentors and craftsmen who are training them and the future opportunities which are open to them, it is clear that the five young men we spoke to are delighted to be part of the MJM Marine Apprenticeship Programme.

-Shea sees the MJM Marine Apprenticeship Programme as a starting point to progress throughout the company and already has an eye on design.
+Shea Rooney is the second year of the MJM Marine Apprenticeship Programme and see it as a starting point to progress throughout the company and already has an eye on design.
 “I’ve an interest in design as well as joinery and would like to go into design in the future.
 The good thing about MJM Marine is that there are plenty of opportunities to move up within the company.
 Our mentor, Colm Cunningham, started out as an apprentice joiner with MJM Marine and is now a Contracts Director.”

 Last year Shea recently took part in the SkillsBuild competition in Southern Regional College where he finished third – a great result considering he had only four months experience in joinery at that time.
 “The Skillsbuild competition was a great experience and gave me a real boost as I was competing against 2nd and 3rd year apprentices.
 I definitely think I did so well thanks to the training I’m getting at MJM Marine.”

 For Niall Casey, now a third-year apprentice, the MJM Marine Programme meant he could leave school when he completed his GCSEs and start work immediately.
 “The biggest thing for me is that I am earning good money as I am learning my trade.
 I know people who have gone to university and have student loans that they will have to pay off in the future.
 When I finish my apprenticeship, I have savings rather than debt and I’ll have a qualified trade for life!”